ntop/ntopng/doc/src/advanced_features/syslog.rst

   Syslog Log Producers Configuration

+Note:

-Please note that adding or removing sources does *not* require an application restart.
+- adding or removing sources does *not* require an application restart
+- if the *Syslog Log Producers* tab does not happear, the *Identity Management* plugins are probably not installed or available